di-unipi-socc/Solomon/README.md

 It is also possible to checks that inputs and outputs of each phase are well-formed, through predicates `validMediation/1`, and `validActions/1`.

+Solomon also makes sure that the model is well defined through  `checker.pl ` and prints out debug information in case of problems.

 ### Running Solomon

 To try to perform mediation with the model described above (`SmartHome`), simply query the predicate, in `Examples/SmartHome/policies.pl`: